As part of the Dynamic Duos of Classic Film Blogathon hosted by Once upon a screen… and Classic Movie Hub

 So as Crawford took sick in hospital, they began shooting scenes around her, but when it became obvious that it was time to replace her with another actress.
 Her role was offered to Katharine Hepburn who didn’t return the studio’s call as well as Barbara Stanwyck and Loretta Young, both friends with Joan Crawford at the time.

 On Friday, July 31, 1964 at 7:00 pm Joan Crawford suffered a relapse while resting in her dressing room at Fox.
 She was taken back to Cedars Sinai Hospital where she remained for a full month.

 Joan Crawford had to hear about it from another source that Aldrich had replaced her with Olivia de Havilland.
-She was quoted in the Hollywood Reporter “Aldrich knew where to long distance me all over the world when he needed me, but he made no effort to reach me here that he had signed Olivia.
-He let me hear if for the first time in a radio release-and frankly, I think it stinks.”
+She was quoted in the Hollywood Reporter “Aldrich knew where to long-distance me all over the world when he needed me, but he made no effort to reach me here that he had signed Olivia.
+He let me hear it for the first time in a radio release-and frankly, I think it stinks.”

 Footage from the set of the film show de Havilland and Davis being playful on the set.
 Bette said it was the best thing he ever directed and she thought Olivia de Havilland was just beautiful in it.